 - Can a resident Indian have an NRI as nominee?

-Yes, The same rules apply for nominees to resident Indian accounts.
-An NRI can be a nominee to an account which is in the name of a resident Indian.
+Yes, An NRI can be a nominee in an account which is in the name of a resident Indian.

 - Where can I get the Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 and Schedule 5 thereof?